 4. Experiment with different ways to come alive

 It’s time to get creative!
 How have you tried to combat the feeling of being dead inside?
 Maybe you’ve talked to your family doctor, tried different prescription medications for depression, gone for counseling, joined a support group, read books, or even volunteered with people who are worse off than you.

 Maybe it’s time to step outside your comfort zone.
 Plan a solo trip to Egypt.
 Move to New York City.
 Book an appointment with an art therapist.
 Start a blog.
 Learn how to play a new musical instrument.
 Sing in a choir.
 Go to church.

 What’s your experience with feeling dead inside and coming alive?
-Take time to think about what’s holding you back and how you can get out of your own way.
-Listen to the still small voice inside of you – because you do have the answer.
+Write through your feelings, ask God questions, write what He might be saying to you.
+Take time to think about what’s holding you back, what voices you’re listening to.
+Listen to the still small voice inside you – because somewhere in your heart, spirit and soul you have the answer.

 And, feel free to respond to other readers’ comments.
 Share your experience with others, be honest about your feelings.
 Writing – especially in your private journal with a paper and a pen – can help you feel better.